DSR-RHIT/me447-visualizing-data/cm/week-08_assignments.md

 Portfolio progress.
 By the end of the week you should be able to

--   something
--   something else

-Roundtables
+-   Revise earlier graphs and critiques based on the roundtable discussions
+-   Revise the citations used based on the assigned readings

+Due this week

--   Dragga & Voss (2001) Cruel pies.
-[Written response](read-01_reading-response-form.pdf) required for discussion.
+-   [Written response](read-01_reading-response-form.pdf) for roundtable discussion of Dragga & Voss (2001).

-Submissions

 -   D7 Original or learn on your own graph and critique.
--   See [portfolio requirements](folio-01_portfolio-requirements.md) for details and the [portfolio checklist](folio-02_portfolio-checklist.pdf) to check that all requirements have been met.
+Submitted electronically.
+See [portfolio requirements](folio-01_portfolio-requirements.md) and [portfolio checklist](folio-02_portfolio-checklist.pdf).

-Additional reading
+Reading

+-   Dragga & Voss (2001) Cruel pies
 -   Robbins (2013) Ch 8: Applying what we've learned: *Before* and *after* examples

 Lecture slides